Posidonia Shale: Rietheim Member of the Staffelegg Formation in Switzerland

+Detailed description of the stratigraphy in Germany

-The bituminous facies overlie the Pliensbachian, and are mostly clay marl to marl shales with an organic carbon content of over 2%, with some levels referred as "bitumen-free" or "bitumen-poor".
-The lowermost sequence is known as Seegrasschiefer (seagrass slate), appearing just above the limit, being actively burrowed horizons, approximately 15–20 cm thick with clay marl stone appear in the darker, brownish to gray, bituminous clay marl/marl slate.
-This initial horizons have abundant foraminifera and ostracods as the medium to light gray color without a brown tint.
-The Formation evolves from bottom to top: blue-gray marls of the uppermost Pliensbachian spinatum zone, being medium gray, pyrite-rich clay marl stones that are still part of the Amaltheenton Formation, which gradually wedge out to the east in the area of Aalen-Wasseralfingen.
-Towards the middle they start to include thin disturbed bituminous horizons found throughout southwest Germany.
-Gradually, the bioturbation of the seegrasschiefer merges into the subsequent ash-gray marls without a sharp facies boundary.
-The Aschgrauen Mergel (ash-gray marl) mark the start of the Posidonia Shale made by dark gray marl, abundant in pyrite with bituminous marl slate intrusions.
-This horizon, marks a sea transgression, as it extends from Asselfingen/Wutach to Aalen-Reichenbach and then wedges out to the east from Aalen-Wasseralfingen.
-This initial sequence is overlied by extremely thin (2–5 cm), unnamed bituminous, seegrasschiefer clay marl, followed then by a darker layers with the same lithology.
-The next are the called "Koblenzer-Hainzen" clay successions of upper the semicelatum subzone, initially poorly layered and more or less bituminous with abundance of Steirmannia radiata and Dactylioceras semieelatum.
-This section is marked by pyritized lagerstatten fossils, limited to certain areas (Dotternhausen, Holzmaden), and with now well-layered black-brown in color.
-The Unteren Schiefern layers (Exaratum) appear next marked by the highest bitumen content and characterized by very fine light/dark stratification, abundance of pyrite, fine-grained weathering and the largely absence of bioturbation derived from anoxic conditions while the accumulation of exceptional preserved fossils indicate very weak water movement.
-The next, Untere Stein, is the most important level of the formation, specially in southwest Germany, southern France and Alsace-Lorraine.
-It appears across the area either as a concretionary "laibstein" horizon (Aalen region) or as a uniformly layered limestone bank (Wutach area), with Leptolepis coryphaenoides as the character fossil of this limestone bank.
+The bituminous facies overlie the Pliensbachian and consist mostly of clay marl and marl shales with a total organic carbon content of over 2% by weight.
+Some levels are referred to as "bitumen-free" or "bitumen-poor".
+The lowest sequence of layers is buried.
+It is made of seagrass shale (Seegrasschiefer), approximately 15–20 cm thick, with clay marl stone appearing in darker browns and greys.
+These first layers have abundant foraminifera and ostracods in a medium to light grey color.
+The next layer above features blue-grey marls of the uppermost Pliensbachian spinatum zone, being medium grey, pyrite-rich clay marl stones.
+They are also a part of the Amaltheenton Formation, which gradually wedge out to the east in the area of Aalen-Wasseralfingen.
+The middle includes thin, disturbed bituminous layers found throughout southwest Germany.
+Gradually, the bioturbation of the seagrass shale merges into the subsequent ash-grey marls without a sharp facies boundary.
+The ash-grey marl marks the start of the Posidonia Shale, made by dark grey marl, abundant in pyrite with bituminous marl shale intrusions.
+This layer marks a sea transgression, as it extends from Asselfingen/Wutach to Aalen-Reichenbach and then wedges out to the east from Aalen-Wasseralfingen.
+This initial sequence is overlaid by extremely thin (2–5 cm), unnamed bituminous, seagrass shale clay marl, followed by darker layers with the same lithology.
+The next are the "Koblenzer-Hainzen" clay successions of the upper semicelatum subzone, initially poorly layered and bituminous with abundance of Steirmannia radiata and Dactylioceras semieelatum.
+This section is well-layered and black-brown in color.
+It is marked by pyritized lagerstätten fossils, which are limited to Dotternhausen and Holzmaden.
+The Unteren Schiefern layers (Exaratum) appear next, marked by the highest bitumen content and characterized by very fine light/dark stratification, abundance of pyrite, fine-grained weathering, and the largely absent bioturbation derived from anoxic conditions, while the accumulation of exceptionally preserved fossils indicates very weak water movement.
+The next, Untere Stein, is the most important level of the formation, especially in southwest Germany, southern France, and Alsace-Lorraine.
+It appears across the area either as a concretionary "laibstein" horizon in the Aalen region, or as a uniformly layered limestone bank in the Wutach area.
+Leptolepis coryphaenoides is the characteristic fossil of this limestone bank.